mtgjson/mtgjson-website/docs/data-models/prices/README.md

 > Parent property: `data`

 ::: warning
-This model is unique compared to all other data models because most of its keys are variable and the model is not flat.
+This data model is unique compared to all other data models because all of its keys are variable/optional and the model is not flat.
 The following documentation takes that in to account by documenting a direct example of a card.
 :::

+### Price Providers

+MTGJSON currently has affiliated with the following markets to keep a history of price data:

+- Paper: <a href="https://www.tcgplayer.com" target="_blank" rel="noopener noreferrer">TCGPlayer</a>, <a href="https://www.cardmarket.com" target="_blank" rel="noopener noreferrer">Cardmarket</a>, and <a href="https://www.cardkingdom.com" target="_blank" rel="noopener noreferrer">CardKingdom</a>
+- MTGO: <a href="https://www.cardhoarder.com" target="_blank" rel="noopener noreferrer">Cardhoarder</a>

 ### File Structure Overview